mhaugusto/Flappy-Python/README.md

 The player can restart the game by pressing the "R" key after a game over.
 Dependencies:

-Python 3.x
+Python 3.x;
-Pygame
+Pygame.
 How to Run:

 Ensure that Python and Pygame are installed on your system.
 Clone this repository or download the source code files.
 Open a terminal or command prompt and navigate to the project directory.
-Run the command python flappy_bird.py to start the game.
+Run the command python FlappyBolinha.py to start the game.
 Controls:

 Press the spacebar to make the bird flap its wings and ascend.